lemlac/mulem/docs/reference.md

 - `lhs >>= rhs` &mdash; `lhs = lhs >> rhs` &mdash; bitshift right assignment
 - `lhs ++= rhs` &mdash; `lhs = lhs ++ rhs` &mdash; append to an array (not allowed if `lhs` is a fixed length array)

 All assignment operators *(except for `as`)* are **void.** This is intentional to prevent bugs and difficult to read code.
-It's recommend to put all assignment statements on their own seperate lines for clarity.
+It's recommend to put all assignment statements on their own separate lines for clarity.

 ### Order of Operations